Home Blog Page 2

 0

-There’s no mistaking that we love the written word at Beyond The Trestle, and in the spirit of the holidays we’re doing something a bit different.
+There’s no mistaking that we love the good reading at Beyond The Trestle, and in the spirit of the holidays we’re doing something a bit different.

 We’ve polled our team of writers, members of Trestle Collective and solicited some thoughts from our friend, Annie Jones, who owns the popular, independent bookstore, The Bookshelf, to collect a variety of book recommendations to guide you this holiday season.